-CAIE English Literature AS/ A Level Syllabus 9695
+CAIE Literature in English AS/ A Level Syllabus 9695

 English Literature is an exciting and challenging subject which expands upon English and Literature taught at IGCSE level.
-The course is structured in such a way so as to cover a range of texts by modern and classical writers whilst utilising a range of media to support and enhance the overall learning process.
-It allows students to critically examine the world in which they live and gain an appreciation for the varying alternatives to life and living.
+The course is structured in such a way so as to cover a range of texts by modern and classical writers whilst utilising a range of media to support and enhance the overall learning It allows process. students to critically examine the world in which they live and gain an appreciation the for varying alternatives to life and living.
 In practical terms, students will develop as independent learners who will be able to research, read widely and write and think critically.
 This will help students across the curriculum.

 Students sit an external examination set by the Cambridge International Examinations Board (CAIE).
-The examination consists of four papers (AS level: Paper 3 & 4 and A level: P5 & 7) the details of which can be found in the table below.
+The examination consists of four papers (AS level: Paper 1 & 2 and A level: Paper 3 & 4) the details of which can be found in the table below.